 Using historically recorded completions data the total requirement from 2016 to the end of the strategy period is reduced to the specific strategy period.
-Following convergence, Planning Authorities may pursue an-additional 25% housing supply target increaseadjustments where justified ('E' and 'F').
-The full calculation of housing supply targets in accordance with the Section 28 Guidelines are presented in Appendix 4.1 and 4.2.
+Following convergence, Planning Authorities may pursue additional adjustments where justified ('E' and 'F').
 These have not been pursued in this case